PlasmaPy/PlasmaPy/docs/glossary.rst

       * A |Particle| representing an element, isotope, or ion; or
       * A |ParticleList| including only elements, isotopes, or ions.

+      Fundamental particles are not atom-like, except for protons.
 For full details, please refer to |particle-like|.

    -like
       Used to indicate an `object` of that type or that can instantiate